motivatedwig-art/tg_arbitrage/DOCS/cursor-ai-prompt.md

 ### 2. Mock Data Showing Instead of Real Exchange Data
 **Problem**: The bot displays mock/fake data instead of fetching real prices from exchanges.
-**Symptoms**: Unrealistic profit percentages, same prices across exchanges, mock data in terminal.
+**Symptoms**: Unrealistic profit percentages, same prices acrosrais exchanges, mock data in terminal.

 ### 3. Frontend Not Loading on Vercel
 **Problem**: When deployed to Vercel, the frontend doesn't load or display anything.